kenwer/detectorist/README.md

 ### Windows Executable

 On Windows:
-1.  **Set up the build environment and run the build:**
+1.  **Install the prerequisites on Windows:**
     ```shell
+    winget install astral-sh.uv Python.Python.3.12 --scope user
+    ```

+2.  **Set up the build environment and run the build:**
+    ```shell
-    uv venv .venv --python 3.12
+    uv venv -p 3.12 .venv
     uv sync --group dev
     .venv\Scripts\activate
     poe build-windows
     ```
-    This will create a standalone executable inside a folder in the `dist/windows/` directory.
+    This will use Nuitka to create a standalone executable inside a folder in the `dist/windows/` directory.

 ### Linux Binary

 On Linux:
+1.  **Ensure you have python3 and uv installed.**
-*   **Set up the build environment and run the build:**
+2.  **Set up the build environment and run the build:**
     ```shell
     uv venv -p `which python3` .venv
     uv sync --group dev